angular-schule/angular-cli-ghpages/README.md

 (replace `<username>` and `<repositoryname>` with your username from GitHub and the name of your repository)

+> **⚠️Important**
+>
 > Please **do not disable the silent mode** if you use tokens, otherwise people could read them in the output logs.
 > If you are sure that your CI/CD provider does not display secrets on the console (this applies to CircleCI / Travis CI and Github Actions), you are welcome to disable silent mode.

+> **ℹ️ Note for GitHub Actions**
+>
+> The `GITHUB_TOKEN` (installation access token) will only trigger a release of a new website if the action runs in a private repository.
+In a public repo, a commit is generated, but the site does not change.
+See this [GitHub Community post](https://github.community/t5/GitHub-Actions/Github-action-not-triggering-gh-pages-upon-push/m-p/26869) for more info.
+If your repo is public, you must still use the `GH_TOKEN` (personal access token).

 ## 📦 Options <a name="options"></a>